Duke President Apologizes for Firing of Baristas

 "When we learn a racial slur has been scrawled on a dorm door, a social media posting has used abhorrent language, anti-Semitic posters have been distributed in Durham, or workers on our campus have been treated unfairly, we feel angry, discouraged, and disappointed.
 Duke should be a place where these things don’t happen," Price wrote.

 He said that Duke "will not succumb to a rush to judgment that demands instant retribution absent context and deliberation."
-But at the same time he said he was bothered by recent events and that the university needed to change.
+But at the same time, he said, he was bothered by recent events and the university needed to change.

 "I will simply say that I am deeply sorry that we are not where we want to be as a university.
 I am, in particular, sorry that the words of one of my senior administrators recently resulted in two individuals working for one of our on-campus vendors losing their jobs; and while I am pleased that the vendor has taken steps to reverse this action, I apologize for the precipitous and unfair treatment these employees experienced.
 We must do better," Price said.
 "We have somehow lost the sense of compassion and human tolerance that should define our community.
 This is reflected in the ways we interact with each other, the ways we hold ourselves and others accountable for our conduct, and in our words and deeds as scholars, students and employees."